-Our track record shows that we have a detailed understanding of the people we support, and that when we have redesigned our approach to delivering care we have successfully achieved similar or better outcomes for people alongside delivering the necessary efficiencies.
-We are confident in the thinking behind the proposals we are consulting on and those we are developing for 2021/22, but these proposals remain untested at this point in the process.
-These proposals are based on the theory that we can work differently to reduce the level of support that people need.
-This will only be possible if we can do this without putting the person at risk, which we will not do.
+Our track record shows that we have a detailed understanding of the people we support, and that when we have redesigned our approach to delivering care and support we have successfully achieved similar or better outcomes for people alongside delivering the necessary efficiencies.
+We are confident in the thinking behind the proposals we are consulting on and those we are developing for 2021/22, but some of these proposals remain untested in these specific areas..
+These proposals are based on the theory that we can apply what we know from other areas of our service to work differently to reduce the level of support that people need.
+This will only be possible if we can do this without putting the person at risk, which we will not do, and we will continue to monitor this closely in the coming year

 7. What evidence have we used to inform this proposal?
-Information source What this has told us Short and long-term support (SALT) Return for 2018-19 Provides information on the number of people receiving support.
-We submit our SALT returns to NHS Digital in July every year and they are published along with data for all councils with adult social services responsibilities (CASSRs) on the NHS Digital Website .
-In line with previous years, we estimate that the 2018-19 returns will be published by NHS Digital in October 2019.
-Adult social care outcomes framework (ASCOF) Provides information on the number of people receiving support.
-NHS Digital use the data we provide for our SALT return to create the measures included in ASCOF.
-More information about ASCOF, including national datasets, is published on the NHS Digital Website .
-Internal adult social care and finance systems Information about the number of people who receive support as a result of a crisis, and what the level of support is after the crisis has passed.
-The number of people who receive additional 1:1 support in a residential or nursing placement.
-Gov.uk/legislation.gov.uk The Care Act The Care and Support (Assessment) Regulations 2014 The Care and Support (Assessment) Regulations 2014 The Care and Support (Eligibility Criteria) Regulations 2015 Care and Support Statutory Guidance This legislation and guidance set out the rules and expectations around the areas contained in this proposal.
+Information source What this has told us Short and long-term su (SALT) Return for 201 • • s information on the number of people receiving support.
+We submi We submit our SALT returns to NHS Digital in July every year and they are published along with data uncils with adult social services responsibilities (CASSRs) on the NHS Digital Website.
+In line ious years, we estimate that the 2018-19 returns will be published by NHS Digital in October Adult social care outco omes Provides i Provides information on the number of people receiving support.
+S Digital use the data we provide for our SALT return to create the measures included in ASCOF. the information about ASCOF, including national datasets, is published on the